alex-antonison/PFAS-Automated-Quantitation/README.md

 To see pre-commit files in R Studio, need to select the option `More > Show Hidden Files`

-### renv setup

-* Used `renv::settings$snapshot.type("all")` to capture all packages installed in project.

 ### GitHub Actions

-From [https://github.com/r-lib/actions/tree/v2-branch/examples#style-package](https://github.com/r-lib/actions/tree/v2-branch/examples#style-package), using the following github actions:
+From [https://github.com/r-lib/actions/tree/v2-branch/examples](https://github.com/r-lib/actions/tree/v2-branch/examples), using the following github actions:

 * `usethis::use_github_action("render-rmarkdown")`
 * `usethis::use_github_action("style")`